Law-Chun-Man/Vim_Config_without_Plugin/README.md

 # Vim Config without Plugin

-Although I am using neovim, I think it is completely fine for you to put all the code in .vimrc
+Although I am using neovim, I think it is completely fine to put all the code in .vimrc.
+I like default colour scheme, don't judge me:)

 # Code Runner